-People are encouraged to check the Financial Conduct Authority’s financial register to check an adviser is authorised, however the service is undergoing technical and structural changes and so should not be solely relied upon.
+- Qualified and regulated - People are encouraged to check the Financial Conduct Authority’s financial register to check an adviser is authorised, however, the service has undergone technical and structural changes and so should not be solely relied upon.
 VouchedFor provides an accessible way of finding qualified and regulated advisers.

-VouchedFor has received excellent reviews from its own users on Trustpilot, receiving a rating of 4.5 out of 5.0 based on 455 reviews.
-More than 90 per cent of the reviews rate the service as excellent or great, describing it as an effective way to find trustworthy advice.
-Just 4 per cent rated Vouchedfor as poor or bad, complaining that advisers they contacted through the website failed to respond.
+VouchedFor* has received excellent reviews from its own users on Trustpilot, receiving a rating of 4.6 out of 5.0 based on over 900 reviews.
+94% of the reviews rate the service as excellent or great, describing it as an effective way to find trustworthy advice.
+Less than 5% rated Vouchedfor as poor or bad, complaining that advisers they contacted through the website failed to respond.

 VouchedFor provides a slick service that allows you to find a suitable and regulated adviser, much in the same way that you might use Tripadviser to find and book a holiday.
 To maximise your search you can filter the results by opting to see all advisers and not just those who are paying to feature more prominently in search results.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Unbiased, Vouchedfor